 |Harriet Beecher Stowe

 A common definition for a hero is someone who another person can look up to.
 Although I do agree with this statement, my definition for hero is a bit more elaborate.
-A hero, in my opinion, is someone that anyone can look up to.
-Someone who can change the way a person views things and their opinion on something.
+A hero, in my opinion, is not only someone that anyone can look up to, it is someone who can change the way a person views things or change their opinion on a subject.
 To me, a hero is a person who strives to make their voice heard, and will do anything in their power to make sure it is.
 I believe that Harriet Beecher Stowe is an excellent example of a hero.
 As an accomplished writer from Litchfield, Connecticut, Harriet Beecher Stowe wrote numerous novels.
-The most commonly known one is Uncle Tom’s Cabin.
+The most commonly known is Uncle Tom’s Cabin.

 |Cover of Uncle Tom's Cabin